mrdaemon/exosphere/docs/source/providers.rst

 Catalog Update *requires* sudo privileges, as it needs to run ``apt-get update`` to update the package cache from repository.

+By default, given the default :doc:`Sudo Policy <configuration#sudo-policy>`, in Exosphere, Catalog Updates will **not** run for Debian-like hosts, and you will need to configure sudoers appropriately before changing the Sudo Policy.

 Updates retrieval is done using ``apt-get dist-upgrade`` in simulation mode, and does *not* require elevated privileges.

+.. admonition:: Note

+    If you want catalog updates without sudo privileges, you can also just install the ``apt-config-auto-update`` package, or configure
+    `Unattended Upgrades`_ to achieve this on a schedule.

 Exact Commands ran on remote hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^